ssshepardX/crypto-buysell/README.md

-# Welcome to your Dyad app
+# Welcome to my first AI app

+this is my first ai app im testing the workflow now :)